day8/re-frame/README.md

     customer-query)       ;; the function which will perform the query
 ```

 **Note**: `components` tend to be organised into a hierarchy, often with data flowing from parent to child via parameters.
 So not every component needs a subscription.
-Often the values passed in from a parent component are sufficient.
+Very often the values passed in from a parent component are sufficient.

 **Rule**: subscriptions can only be used in `Form-2` components and the subscription must be in the outer setup function and not in the inner render function.
 So the following is **wrong** (compare to the correct version above)